seanreed1111/sql-recipes/recipes.md

 You need to report data grouped by multiple values simultaneously.
 For example, an HR department may need to report on minimum, average, and maximum SALARY by DEPARTMENT_ID and JOB_ID.

 Solution
 Oracle’s GROUP BY capabilities extend to an arbitrary number of columns and expressions, so we can extend the previous recipe to encompass our new grouping requirements.
 We know what we want aggregated: the SALARY value aggregated three different ways.
 That leaves the DEPARTMENT_ID and JOB_ID to be grouped.
-We also want our results ordered so we can see different JOB_ID values in the same department in context, from highest SALARY to lowest.
+We also want our results ordered so we can see different JOB_ID values in the same department in context, FROM highest SALARY to lowest.
 The next SQL statement achieves this by adding the necessary criteria to the GROUP BY and ORDER BY clauses.

-Select department_id, job_id, min(salary), avg(salary), max(salary) From hr.employees
+SELECT department_id, job_id, min(salary), avg(salary), max(salary) FROM employee
 Group by department_id, job_id
-Order by department_id, max(salary) desc;
+ORDER BY department_id, max(salary) desc;

 ---
 Using ORDER BY to Sort Query Results
 Problem
-Output rows from a query don’t come out in the order you want.
+Output rows FROM a query don’t come out in the order you want.

 Solution
 Add an ORDER BY clause to the query to sort the result rows.

 Discussion
 The contents of the driver_log and mail tables shown in the chapter introduction are disorganized and difficult to make any sense of.
 The exception is that the values in the id and t columns are in order, but that’s just coincidental.
-Rows do tend to be returned from a table in the order they were originally inserted, but only until the table is sub- jected to delete and update operations.
-Rows inserted after that are likely to be returned in the middle of the result set somewhere.
+Rows do tend to be returned FROM a table in the order they were originally inserted, but only until the table is sub- jected to delete and update operations.
+Rows inserted after that are likely to be returned in the middle of the result set someWHERE.
 Many MySQL users notice this disturbance in row retrieval order, which leads them to ask, “How can I store rows in my table so they come out in a particular order when I retrieve them?”
 The answer to this question is, “That’s the wrong question.”
 Storing rows is the server’s job, and you should let the server do it.
 Besides, even if you can specify storage order, how would that help you if you want to see results sorted in different orders at different times?
-When you select rows, they’re pulled out of the database and returned in whatever order the server happens to use.
+When you SELECT rows, they’re pulled out of the database and returned in whatever order the server happens to use.
 This order might change, even for statements that don’t sort rows, depending on which index the server happens to use when it executes a statement, because the index can affect the retrieval order.
 Even if your rows appear to come out in the proper order naturally, a relational database makes no guarantee about the order in which it returns rows—unless you tell it how.
-To arrange the rows from a query result into a specific order, sort them by adding an ORDER BY clause to your SELECT statement.
+To arrange the rows FROM a query result into a specific order, sort them by adding an ORDER BY clause to your SELECT statement.
 Without ORDER BY, you may find that the retrieval order changes when you modify the contents of your table.
 With an ORDER BY clause, MySQL will always sort rows the way you indicate.
 ORDER BY has the following general characteristics:
 You can sort using a single column of values or multiple columns.
 You can sort any column in either ascending order (the default) or descending order.
 You can refer to sort columns by name or by using an alias.
 This section shows some basic sorting techniques, such as how to name the sort col- umns and specify the sort direction.
 The following sections illustrate how to perform more complex sorts.
-Paradoxically, you can even use ORDER BY to disorder a result set, which is useful for randomizing the rows or (in conjunction with LIMIT) for picking a row at random from a result set.
+Paradoxically, you can even use ORDER BY to disorder a result set, which is useful for randomizing the rows or (in conjunction with LIMIT) for picking a row at random FROM a result set.
 Those uses for ORDER BY are described in Chapter 13.
 The following set of examples demonstrates how to sort on a single column or multiple columns and how to sort in ascending or descending order.
-The examples select the rows in the driver_log table but sort them in different orders so that you can compare the effect of the different ORDER BY clauses.
+The examples SELECT the rows in the driver_log table but sort them in different orders so that you can compare the effect of the different ORDER BY clauses.
 This query produces a single-column sort using the driver name: mysql> SELECT * FROM driver_log ORDER BY name;
 +--------+-------+------------+-------+